-Effective December 15, 2009, the Plan was restated to a volume submitter plan.
-The Plan obtained its latest determination letter on October 4, 2011 in which the Internal Revenue Service stated that the Plan, as then designed, was in compliance with the applicable requirements of the Code.
+Effective November 13, 2015, the Plan was restated to a volume submitter plan as covered by an Advisory Letter from the Department of Treasury.
 The Plan Administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.
 The Plan is exempt from federal income taxes.
 Accordingly, no provision for federal income taxes has been made in the accompanying financial statements.

-The Plan Administrator has analyzed any income tax assets and liabilities of the Plan and has concluded that as of December 31, 2016 and 2015, there are no uncertain income tax positions taken or expected to be taken that would require recognition of a liability or asset, or disclosure in the financial statements.
+The Plan Administrator has analyzed any income tax assets and liabilities of the Plan and has concluded that as of December 31, 2016, there are no uncertain income tax positions taken or expected to be taken that would require recognition of a liability or asset, or disclosure in the financial statements.
 The Plan is subject to audits by taxing jurisdictions, however, there are currently no audits in progress for any tax periods.
-The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2013.
+The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2012.